hashsplit/hashsplit-spec/README.md

-WIP formal spec for a version the content-based splitting algorithms used by systems such as perkeep, bup, kopia, asuran, and others.
+WIP formal spec for a version of the content-based splitting algorithms used by systems such as perkeep, bup, kopia, asuran, and others.

 Right now all that's here is a first pass at specifying one rolling hash